How to enjoy Rome on a budget: 20 tips from a local

 by marta

-Our expert guide to visit Rome on a budget.
+A local’s guide to help you visit Rome on a budget.
 Find out our best tips to save money on Rome accommodation, food and tickets to Rome attractions, from ancient Rome to the Vatican and more.

 Many people are surprised when I tell them that it is possible and easy to visit Rome on a budget.